American Style Ice Cream Base

 … and how to make sure those eggs won’t bring salmonella to your ice cream (Simplified custard)

-If you feel uneasy about using raw eggs, do some cooking and prepare a simplified custard – put all all ingredients (at least the ones which can withstand some heat) together with the egg(s) in a sauce pan.
+If you feel uneasy about using raw eggs, do some cooking and prepare a simplified custard – put all all ingredients (at least the ones which can withstand some heat; suggestively then at least the dairy and the sugar) together with the egg(s) in a sauce pan.
 While whisking, bring the mixture to a temperature of about 82-84º C /189-183ºF.
 Cool down the mixture as quickly as possible, possibly also adding those ingredients that might not stand heating well.
 Chill the ice cream base in the fridge for some hours, or preferably over night, then churn in your ice cream machine according to instructions.